Welcome to Reigate College’s Business Department.

 - The main issues highlighted in the article

-- Any details on the likely response
+- Any details on the likely response such as action, reactions and policies

 Part 2: At the end of the week, review the various issues and approaches made by the businesses mentioned.
 What similarities can you identify?